 The purpose of the fund is to make sure residents’ homes are safe.
 The government expects that building owners remediate unsafe cladding on buildings, without seeking funding from residents or the taxpayer.
 Where this is not possible the fund is designed to ensure that building owners do not fall back on leaseholders to meet the costs.

-Registering for the fund
+Registering for and applying to the fund

 What can residents do?

-It is important to note that residents should not submit a registration to the fund.
 A resident should contact the building owner or manager if they believe that they might have unsafe cladding and ask them to confirm what action they are taking.

 - Contacting your building owner or managing agent to ask for confirmation that the cladding system on your building is safe.
-You can ask to see a copy of the most recent fire risk assessment for the building.
+You should ask to see a copy of the most recent fire risk assessment for the building.

 - If the cladding on your building is not safe, seek confirmation as to the actions your building owner is taking and how they intend to finance the work. if your building owner cannot meet the costs themselves or intends to charge you for the remediation, you should refer them to this fund.